8 Questions Home Buyers Have About Septic Systems

 You’ve found the perfect home, but it has a septic system.
 That’s not a bad thing—they're more common than you think!
 Here’s what to know about septic systems before making an offer.

 The phrase “septic system” in a home listing is notorious for scaring away potential buyers.
 Some home buyers may see the system as antiquated, expensive to repair, or hard to maintain.
-But septic systems don’t have to be scary.
+But septic systems aren’t as intimidating as they sound.

 With a solid maintenance record and a good inspection, a septic tank and the associated parts can easily last for decades.
-If you’re considering scheduling a viewing to see an appealing home that has this type of system buried out back, don’t automatically opt out without learning the facts about septic systems.
+If you’re considering scheduling a viewing to see an appealing home that has this type of system buried out back, don’t cross it off your list before learning the facts about septic systems.

-Keep reading to find out how septic systems work, the misconceptions about septic systems, how to maintain them, how to find a septic system inspector, and the signs that one may be failing.
+Below, find out how septic systems work, the misconceptions about septic systems, how to maintain them, how to find a septic system inspector, and the signs that a system may be failing.